 4. Get comfortable with your fears and your discomfort

-The thing about fear though is that since it comes with the territory you really have two choices, 1) is to let it keep you stuck or 2) is to embrace fear as part of the journey, let it come along for the ride but let it know it's not allowed to hold you back.
+The thing about fear though is that since it comes with the territory you really have two choices.
+The first choice is to let it keep you stuck.
+The second and better choice is to embrace fear as part of the journey, let it come along for the ride but let it know it's not allowed to hold you back.